IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/kubernetes.md

 # Deploy Flightassist microservices on Kubernetes Cluster

-In this scenario, we use the Flightassist microservices in which are in two containers.
+In this scenario, we use the Flightassist microservices version which runs in two containers.
 We will run Flightassist as our main application with weather-service as our microservice to query the weather data.
 Then, we will host those containers using Kubernetes.

 First, follow the [Kubernetes Cluster Tutorial](https://github.com/IBM/container-journey-template) to create your own cluster on Bluemix.